antaripchatterjee/PyMsgPrompt/README.md

 ## Version

-The current version of this module is `0.0.5` and this is the second Alpha release after version `0.0.4`, however, you can run the below command to check the version of the module.
+The current version of this module is `1.1.1` and this is the first BETA release after last Alpha version `0.0.5`, however, you can run the below command to check the version of the module.

 ```bash
 python -m pymsgprompt.version